Please feel free to reach out to us if you don't find the answer to your question here or need clarification!

 When does the season start?
 How long is the season?

-The season starts in late November and extends through late May.
+The season starts in late November and extends through late May, and possibly into June if they qualify for a national championship tournament.
 The 12U and 18U team seasons typically end a little earlier, in April.

 How often do teams practice?